yukunchen113/compvae/README.md

 ![Dual Model Pipeline](figures/compvae_pipeline.jpg)

 ## Folders and Files:

-figure:
+### view.py:
+- used to visualize models and run inference

+### exec.py:
+- this is the file that runs experiments.

+### figures
-- this file holds the images used for this readme
+- this folder holds the images used for this readme

-config.py:
+### core
+This folder holds the tools necessary to run experiments.

+#### core/config
+core/config/config.py:
+- this is one of the files.
+- contains configurations for models to use.
+- these are used as default then overwritten by setting attributes.

+core/config/addition.py:
+- additional functions that are applied to config instances for relevant additional options
+- this includes converting a config to be compatible with mask network and a config to be compatible with a comp network

+#### core/model
+core/model/model.py:
 - this is one of the _main_ files.
-- contains configurations for models to use

-model.py:
-- this is one of the _main_ files.
-- contains object that loads configs into keras models
+- contains handler objects.
+These objects load configs into keras models and allow easy training and saving.
-- can save parameters and train
-- see main() for how to train a model

-achitectures.py:
+core/model/achitectures.py:
-- this contains relevant ML architectures
+- this contains relevant ML architectures such as a modified VAE.

-template_train.py:
-- execution script that is used by dequeue to run multiple processes in parallel.

-train.py:
+#### core/train
+core/train/manager.py:
-- objects for training a keras model
+- Contains training manager objects.
+These objects train a keras model.
+This will run the training loop.

-utilities.py:
+core/train/optimizer.py:
+- contains the optimzer manager objects, which are used to optimize specific models during training
+- These optimizers create the gradient tape, and optimizes. (gradient tape should be custom if model requires custom arguments during inference)

+#### utilities
+utilities/standard.py:
+- commonly used functions and objects across this project.

+utilities/mask.py
-- commonly used functions and objects for this project.
+- commonly used mask functions and objects across this project.

-view.py:
-- used to visualize models

-queues:
+#### queue:
 - this is a folder used in the backend.
-This holds a queueing file that specifies models to be run
+This holds a queueing function which can take jobs and run them.

-exec.py:
-- this is the file that runs automated training by submitting jobs to the queues folder and uses another process to dequeue and train the jobs
-- this is for more automated training and controls queuing of tasks.
+- currently being worked on.
+TBD.

 ## Research Journal
 Here are some research notes.